 No more than 20% of the Fund's Net Asset Value may be invested in securities that are convertible into equity securities, including CoCos which are subject to a limit of 10% of the Net Asset Value.
 No more than 10% of the Fund's Net Asset Value may be invested directly in equity securities, excluding equity securities obtained through convertible securities.
 The Fund is subject to an aggregate limit of 20% of its Net Asset Value in combined investments in (i) securities that are convertible into equity securities, including CoCos (ii) equity securities (including warrants and common stock), (iii) certificates of deposit, and (iv) bankers' acceptances.
-The Fund may invest in open-ended collective investment schemes, which provide exposure to fixed income instruments and common stocks, as well as other equity securities, of companies globally (however, the Fund's investment in collective investment schemes will principally be in those collective investment schemes and will not exceed 10% of the Net Asset Value of the Fund.
+The Fund may invest in open-ended collective investment schemes, which provide exposure to fixed income instruments and common stocks, as well as other equity securities, of companies globally (however, the Fund's investment in collective investment schemes will principally be in those collective investment schemes which provide exposure to emerging markets countries).
+Investment in aggregate in collective investments schemes and will not exceed 10% of the Net Asset Value of the Fund.
 The Fund may also invest up to 10% of its Net Asset Value in loan participations and loan assignments which are unsecuritised and which qualify as money market instruments in accordance with the requirements of the Central Bank.